 As a starter on bruschetta

 To do that, move the pan swiftly forth and back.
-The zucchini should slide onto the edge of the pan, and flip over.
+The zucchini should slide onto the edge of the pan and flip over.

-Zucchini peel is safe to eat and you don't need to remove it.
+Zucchini peel is safe to eat, contains flavor and antioxidants, and you don't need to remove it.

 Your sautéed zucchini is mushy for one or more of these reasons:

-1) You used an old, not-so-fresh zucchini, that was soft to the touch.
+1) You used an old, not-so-fresh zucchini that was soft to the touch.
 Only get the freshest zucchini for sautéeing.

 2) You overcooked your zucchini.